 The following is a list of general articles of our faith, for the Church of Jesus Christ in Christian Fellowship.
 This list is based mostly on a document written by Joseph Smith Jr., the first prophet of the Restoration, collected and printed by Wilford C. Wood from LDS church archives, with minor changes based on inspiration and articles of faith put forth in 1834 by Oliver Cowdery.

-1-4 The basic doctrines of the Latter Day Saint movement (also known as Mormonism).
+1-4 The basic doctrines of the Latter Day Saints (also known as Mormonism).

 2 We believe that men and women will be punished for their own sins, and not for Adam or Eve’s transgressions.
 (More)

 3 We believe that through the Atonement of Christ, all mankind may be saved, through his mercy and Grace, which leads us to obey the laws and principles, and obtain the ordinances of the Gospel.
 (More)